-If you are aged 65 or over and need help with personal care or help to make sure that you are safe, you could be entitled to Attendance Allowance
+If you have reached state pension age and need help with personal care or help to make sure that you are safe, you could be entitled to Attendance Allowance.

-You may qualify for Attendance Allowance if you are aged 65 or over and need help to do things, like choosing clothes, reading and replying to mail, walking around safely and taking part in social activities.
+You may qualify for Attendance Allowance if you have reached state pension age and need help to do things, like choosing clothes, reading and replying to mail, walking around safely and taking part in social activities.
 To make a claim you must also:

 These two rules are complicated and there are some exceptions – if you live in a European Economic Area country, for example – so contact our Helpline if you think you may have difficulty passing these tests.